B26 Marauder Collection

 We also have a growing number of interesting items in our collection of B-26 Marauder parts on display.

-This will be the most comprehensive display of Marauder items in the UK.
+This is the most comprehensive display of Marauder items in the UK.

 Further information on the history of the fuselage is available on this discussion forum thread.